Continue reading on DataGuidance with:

 7. Controller and Processor Obligations

-In addition, data controllers are required to implement appropriate technical measures to protect personal data, in particular to prevent it from being distorted, damaged, or accessed by unauthorised third parties.
+Data controllers are required to implement appropriate technical measures to ensure the security of personal data, in particular, to prevent it from being distorted, damaged, or accessed by unauthorized third parties.

 7.1.
 Data processing notification

-Under the provisions of Article 57 of the Law, the data processor must notify the APDP that they intend to proceed with the processing of data and communicate the purpose of this.
-Any omission of this notification may be sanctioned by the APDP.
+Under the provisions of Article 57 of the Law, the data controller must notify the APDP regarding the intended processing of personal data and the purposes for which the data will be processed.
+Omission of this notification may be sanctioned by the APDP.

 However, data processors of public entities do not have to notify the APDP provided that they sign an agreement with the authority.